raspberrychris/cryptotravellers/content/blog/defi-explained-lending-and-borrowing.md

 What have traditional banking methods got to offer?
 Poor interest rates and a negative deposit rate no wonder many investors are looking for high-yielding securities in search of passive income.

-While cryptocurrency loans are still a new concept, more people are turning to them as an alternative source of income.
+While cryptocurrency loans are still a new concept, more people are turning to them as an alternative source of finance.
 Borrowers can get their hands on crypto-backed loans without risk while avoiding potential asset exposure.

 The lenders are those who provide loans to the borrowers through decentralised finance platforms.
 Some of these loan providers, often called centralised financing platforms (CeFi), help provide such funding.

-There are many advantages to decentralised finance.
+### There are many advantages to decentralised finance:

-Here’s a few:

 **Decentralisation** means there is no need for any type of middlemen such as lenders, borrowers, and credit checks when you lend out your crypto.